 If you can identify the pain as being in your jaw then perhaps it is caused by TMJ which in turn can be caused by trauma to the jaw or severe jaw grinding.
 If you still have your wisdom tooth an impacted molar could very well be the cause of your toothache.

-If you get a toothache in West Loop there is little sense in waiting to see if it will subside by itself, always arrange to see your dentist.
+If you get a toothache in Cary Il there is little sense in waiting to see if it will subside by itself, always arrange to see your dentist.
 It is always a good idea to get a conclusive diagnosis of what is causing the pain.

-If you are suffering from a toothache in West Loop you are invited to make an appointment with Washington Dental Care.
+If you are suffering from a toothache in Cary Il you are invited to make an appointment with Cary Dental Associates, LLC.

 Be the first to like.